-Claims Carry Forward
+Credit Carry Forward

-This plan allows claims that are not reimbursed in the year they were incurred to be transferred into the next policy year.
+This plan allows unused credits to be transferred into the next policy year.

 Credits may be used to reimburse eligible medical expenses incurred in the same policy year in which the credits were allocated.
-Claims that have not been reimbursed may be carried forward into the next policy year.
-Claims cannot be carried forward into further policy years.
+Unused credits will be carried forward into the next policy year.
+Unused credits cannot be carried forward into further policy years.
+At the end of a policy year, unused credits that have been carried forward from a previous policy year are forfeited.